md-jakir/nginx-deploy/README.md

 proxy_pass http://laravel-svc:8000/app1;

 where, laravel-svc is service name for applicaiton one and 8000 is the container port.
-But we can create application service type as ClusterIP as we're accessing the application through nginx proxy.
+But we can create application service type as ClusterIP because we're accessing the application through nginx proxy.